sunaycansev/sunaycansev/README.md

 <h1 align="center">Hi 👋, I'm Ferhat Sunay Cansev</h1>
 <h3 align="center">A passionate frontend developer from Turkey</h3>
 <p> Self-thought and highly motivated entry level Jr.Front End Developer.
 Currently I am trying to master in Vue.js and also I am trying to basics of Nodejs.
 My biggest hobby is to learn new information and improve myself every day.
-I always try to keep myself up to date, so you can visit my profile from time to time to review my projects and give feedback, which is very pleasing to me./p>
+I always try to keep myself up-to-date, so you can visit my profile from time to time to review my projects and give feedback, which is very pleasing to me.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sunaycansev&label=Profile%20views&color=0e75b6&style=flat" alt="sunaycansev" /> </p>